 During July 2022, upon the completion of the KfW US\$75.1 million project financing, the Company has determined that it now has sufficient resources to complete the development of its Sangdong mine.
-As a result, capitalized exploration and evaluation assets totaling \$60,501 were transferred to Mineral property, plant and equipment during Q3 2022.
+As a result, capitalized exploration and evaluation assets totaling \$60,501 were transferred to Mineral property, plant and equipment from exploration and evaluation costs during Q3 2022.